 The Racial Justice Institute is grounded in a commitment to race equity as an integral and essential part of anti-poverty advocacy and recognizes that legal aid and public interest lawyers and advocates are key to achieving important systemic changes in their client communities.
-Through a combination of online and onsite learning activities over a seven-month period, the Racial Justice Institute assists civil legal aid and public interest lawyers and advocates in developing or fine-tuning their capacities to engage successfully in racial justice advocacy within their daily practices, organizations and communities.
+Through online learning activities over a seven-month period, the Racial Justice Institute assists civil legal aid and public interest lawyers and advocates in developing or fine-tuning their capacities to engage successfully in racial justice advocacy within their daily practices, organizations, and communities.

-Following completion of the program, Racial Justice Institute Fellows join a growing network of nearly 300 advocates working on race equity issues across the country.
+Following completion of the program, Racial Justice Institute Fellows join a growing network of nearly 350 advocates working on race equity issues across the country.